Notifiarr/notifiarr/init/archlinux/README.md

-This doesn't work yet.

-TODO:

-- Make Travis run `make aur`.
-- Make Travis upload the built `PKGBUILD` file and `notifiarr.aur.install` file to the new `aur` repo.
+This template file is built by Travis-CI and uploaded to a [different github repo](https://github.com/golift/aur).